The tenth track of Red Hot Chilli Peppers’ 2006 album By the Way, instructs the listener to ‘throw away your television’:

 Reinvent your intuition…

 According to Anthony Keidis it would seem, Television has taken the place of religion as the opium of the masses, dulling our senses, narrowing our ambitions and causing us to accept the limitations of our situation with docility.
 TV undoubtedly has a profound effect on us – more than radio and print media, because it already combines those elements with far more graphic representations.
 Its attraction is visceral and capable of inducing trance-like behaviours and conformity.
-But even if it can have a soporific affect, TV has also been capable of inspiring just the kind of rebellion in the USA that the Chillies themselves represent.
+But even if it can have a soporific affect, TV has also been capable of inspiring just the kind of rebellion in the USA that the Chillies might appreciate.

 During the 1960s the targets of protest were manifold.
 Fundamental to all was a perceived failure of government.
 Both the New Deal and the War raised expectations that things might be different in the future and yet oppression persisted – in the forms of race, sex and class discrimination.
 John F. Kennedy’s ‘Big Society’ platform raised expectations again, as did his successor’s ‘Great society’ message.
 Encouraged by Supreme Court verdicts, such as Brown versus Topeka, 1954, individuals like Martin Luther King, James Baldwin, Bayard Rustin and Ella Baker inspired boycotts, Sit ins and Freedom rides, whilst their campaigns in Birmingham, Washington and Selma contributed to the achievement of landmark Civil Rights and Voting Rights Acts in 1964 and 1965.
 These successes encouraged more protest, whilst the failure to deal with underlying prejudice, poverty and police violence led others, like Malcolm X and Stokely Carmichael to demand more radical solutions, to reject non-violence and even the goal of integration itself.
 Yet it was not they but the conditions of black life that led to the riots in Detroit and Newark in 1967.
 The assassination of Martin Luther King whilst campaigning for city refuse workers in Memphis brought a further wave of violence across America’s towns and cities in 1968.

 The social context of youth rebellion was created in part by the very fact that there were so many of them – the ‘babyboomer’ generation – and by the fact that so many went to college and acquired new perspectives, and not just through education.
 The spirit of rebellion was encoded everywhere in the music of the Beatles, the Stones, Bob Dylan, the Who, Jimi Hendrix and many others.
 At no time since the 1920s had there been such profound awareness of a generation gap between young and old.
-Students in Michigan, led by Jack Weinberg and Mario Savio put forward the Port Huron Statement against ‘racial injustice, war and the violation of human rights’.
+Students in Michigan, led by Jack Weinberg and Mario Savio created the Port Huron Statement against ‘racial injustice, war and the violation of human rights’.
 White students returning from the Mississippi Freedom Summer and barred for protesting racial discrimination on their campus set up the Berkeley Free Speech Movement to demand the right to protest about anything they wanted on university grounds.
 The very prosperity and consumerism that had helped facilitate the development of youth culture in 1960’s America became itself the target of protest from the Hippy Movement.
 During a period when students already questioned their government’s participation in the Cold War, the spending on arms and its depiction of communism, Vietnam offered a particular motivation to protest.
 The government’s role in propping up a corrupt dictatorship in South Vietnam, its use of chemical weapons and indiscriminate bombing campaigns brought it into disrepute.
 If all that wasn’t enough, the draft affected the young and disproportionately affected black and poor youth just at a moment when consciousness of race and class issues were at their highest.

 Women had won the right to vote in 1919 but still found themselves at an economic, educational and professional disadvantage to men.
 JFK created the President’s Commission on the Status of Women in 1961, and Betty Friedan led the National Organization for Women (NOW) on women’s rights, including demands for an Equal Rights amendment – thwarted in part by the reactionary work of Phylis Schlafly.
 Friedan challenged the age old myth perpetuated in countless commercials in newspaper, radio and TV, that a woman’s happiness was to be found in the marital home.
 The Women’s Liberation Movement protested against the 1968 Miss America contest by crowning a sheep and throwing beauty products into a bin to rubbish the manufactured ideals of beauty they represented.